-These frosted, tasty cookies are a hit no matter what holiday your family celebrates.
-Jean from Hawthorn Woods, IL, submitted this recipe.
-It was handed down to her from her Grandmother who taught her the fine art of baking.
-While it’s hard to lighten up cookies, here is what I recommend:
+Christmas.
+Hanukkah.
+Kwanza.
+These frosted, tasty sugar cookies are a hit no matter what holiday your family celebrates.
+Jean from Hawthorn Woods, IL, shared this family classic recipe.
+It was her Grandmother’s specialty and she lovingly recalls how Grandma taught her how to roll out the dough and carefully cut-out the cookies.
+While it’s hard to lighten up sugar cookies, here is what I recommend:

 - To cut back on fat, use fat-free milk instead of 2% or whole milk; substitute 2 large egg whites for every one large egg.